KHUZEMAH/SRP-MFaisal/wp-content/plugins/event-tickets-plus/readme.txt

 == Changelog ==

+= [5.6.10] 2023-05-04 =

+* Fix - Resolved missing default IAC setting during Ticket CSV Import.
+[ETP-840]
+* Language - 3 new strings added, 13 updated, 3 fuzzied, and 0 obsoleted

+= [5.6.9] 2023-04-03 =

+* Fix - When using WooCommerce the SKU will properly appear when creating a ticket using Community Tickets.
+[CT-64]
+* Language - 3 new strings added, 17 updated, 0 fuzzied, and 0 obsoleted

+= [5.6.8] 2023-03-08 =

+* Fix - Resolved missing Attendee Collection and Information for the blocks editor while on Post and Pages.
+[ETP-831]
+* Tweak - Code maintenance for the attendees screen.
+[ET-1635]
+* Enhancement - Add description for the Attendees Registration settings tab.
+[ETP-855]
+* Enhancement - Add options to alter RSVP status from Admin edit screen for attendees.
+[ETP-843]
+* Language - 4 new strings added, 27 updated, 0 fuzzied, and 1 obsoleted

+= [5.6.7] 2023-02-22 =

+* Version - Event Tickets Plus 5.6.7 is only compatible with Event Tickets 5.5.8 and higher.
+* Tweak - PHP version compatibility bumped to PHP 7.4
+* Tweak - Version Composer updated to 2
+* Tweak - Version Node updated to 18.13.0
+* Tweak - Version NPM update to 8.19.3

+= [5.6.6.1] 2023-02-14 =

+* Fix - Add a safe-check for the Easy Digital Downloads implementation to prevent a fatal error.
+[ETP-857]

+= [5.6.6] 2023-02-09 =

+* Fix - Resolved attendance count on Public Attendee List while using the `tribe_tickets_attendees` shortcode.
+[ETP-850]
+* Fix - Resolved attendee check-in list for Easy Digital Downloads not working and Order edit URL.
+[ETP-842]
+* Fix - Prevent error occurring when `register_uninstall_hook` was being called.
+[ETP-852]
+* Language - 2 new strings added, 9 updated, 0 fuzzied, and 0 obsoleted

 = [5.6.5] 2023-01-16 =

 * Fix - Fixed Attendee info date field format not matching the date format set in the settings.
 [ETP-816]